 Seeking help, trying to continue my life . . .

 I went to the doctor and the psychologist but getting through to the root cause of this problem is time-consuming and expensive too.
-At this day and age there may be a whole lot more known about the background of sleeping problems but some 30 years ago you were pretty much on your own with figuring out how to deal with it, especially when you don’t agree to numb yourself out with drugs, masking the problems that cause it in the first place.
+At this day and age, there may be a whole lot more known about the background of sleeping problems but some 30 years ago you were pretty much on your own with figuring out how to deal with it, especially when you don’t agree to numb yourself out with drugs, masking the problems that cause it in the first place.

 Lack of SoS and Indirect Motivation

-I had to quit my wonderful orchestra job and spend time on figuring out what created this condition.
+I had to quit my wonderful orchestra job and spend time figuring out what created this condition.
 Little did I suspect that this quest was going to take me 25 long years before I was able to effectively interpret my thoughts and behavior patterns and get the whole picture: I diagnosed myself as having a Lack of Sense of Self.

 By studying the behavior of others and especially by comparing their motivation with what used to play in my mind as a reason for doing or avoiding things, I increased my insight.

-Those of us who have a healthy sense of Self are prone to do the things for healthy, straight forward reasons and to get things done or because it brings us joy.
+People who have a healthy sense of Self are prone to do the things for healthy, straight forward reasons and to get things done or because it brings us joy.
 I call that incentive Direct Motivation.

 However, if you have not been fortunate enough to develop that sense of yourself that is healthy and serves you well, your motivation is unhealthy and serves the Hidden Agenda of getting your caregiver’s approval, which then functions as a Substitute for your missing Sense of Self.